 The net effect is obvious:

-- Your resume reads like job descriptions which means you’re seen in the same way as every other “standard issue” applicant in a recruiter’s inbox.
+your resume reads like a job description, which means you’re seen in the same way as every other “standard issue” applicant in a recruiter’s inbox.

 Perhaps most damaging is the fact that a cheap resume effectively casts you as a lower-level candidate – because it merely demonstrates the ways you were of value to past employers, rather than explaining how you can be of value to future employers.